How Does Freeze Drying Work?

 Unlike traditional preservation methods that often involve heat or chemical additives, freeze-drying gently removes moisture, significantly retaining the product's nutritional content and extending its shelf life.

-The Three Key Phases of Freeze Drying
+The Freeze Drying Process

 freeze drying raspberries, strawberries, and blackberries